Do Not Overtighten

 As I home-improve my home, I come across products whose directions warn me not to “overtighten” something.
 This confuses me.
 How am I supposed to know how much tightening is too much?
 If something shatters, cracks, or crumbles, I figure I’ve overtightened it, but that information is tardy and not helpful.
 Remember, I don’t want to undertighten it either.
 I don’t want it to fall apart and spill a Caution!
 Awfully Hot! liquid on me.

 A pleasant alternative would be “go ahead and tighten until you reach the limits of your strength.”
-To do that, the item being tightened would have to be strong enough to withstand my formidable strength, and we all know that sturdy is out in these cost-conscious times (which apparently have been in effect for 30 years or so, based on how often we are warned of the delicacy of items about to be tightened).
+To do that, the item being tightened would have to be strong enough to withstand my formidable strength, and we all know that sturdy is out in these cost-conscious times (which apparently have been in effect for a very long time, based on how often we are warned of the delicacy of items about to be tightened).

 I think the elegant beauty of “do not overtighten” can only be understood from the perspective of a lawyer.
-(Your Honors, I hereby state for the record that I am not, have never been, and expect never to be against lawyers.
-I almost became one myself.
-Ipso facto.
-Habeas corpus.
-De minimis non curat praetor.)
-Or understood from the perspective of folks in product support, who in turn are dealing with a situation created by cost accountants (about whom I also have nothing against).
+(For the record, I have nothing against lawyers.)
+Or understood from the perspective of folks in product support, who in turn are dealing with a situation created by cost accountants (against whom I also have nothing).
 Let’s replay the scenario.

 Customer: “I was putting the product together and it broke.”